Official Journal

 Background

 The Official Journal of the European Union (OJ) is the gazette of record for all EU legislation, regulations, directives, and decisions.
-Once a legislative text is published in the Official Journal, it enters force at the date specified and becomes binding across all 27 member states.
-For any EU regulation, the OJ publication date is the definitive legal start of transposition clocks and compliance deadlines.
+Once a legislative text is published in the OJ, it enters force on the date specified within it and becomes binding across all 27 member states.
+The OJ publication date is therefore the definitive legal anchor for transposition clocks, compliance deadlines, and liability exposure across the entire Union.
+It is distinct from national official gazettes such as the UK's London Gazette, France's Journal officiel de la République francaise, or Germany's Bundesgesetzblatt, each of which covers only domestic legislation.

 In the context of the EU Digital Omnibus and AI Act amendments, OJ publication is the final step after trilogue agreement and European Parliament ratification.
-The Cypriot Presidency has set July 2026 as the target for OJ publication of the Digital Omnibus amendments, which include contested changes to the AI Act's high-risk employment provisions.
-The 2 December 2027 deadline for high-risk employment AI compliance runs from the OJ publication date, making July 2026 the anchor for when that clock starts.
+The Cypriot Presidency set July 2026 as the target for OJ publication of the Digital Omnibus amendments, which include contested changes to the AI Act's high-risk employment provisions .
+The 2 December 2027 Deadline for high-risk employment AI compliance runs from that OJ publication date, making July 2026 the anchor for when that clock starts.